What is Structural Health Monitoring - SHM ?

 Wireless solutions are shown to reduce installation costs and sensor installation times dramatically.
 They also increase safety levels because they can often be configured remotely or prior to installation, and exchanged easily for calibration and maintenance.
 Conversely, the more permanent a sensor installation, the more costly the maintenance requirement tends to be.
 In addition, a solution that combines both wireless data transmission and battery operation, together with low power consumption is preferable.

-The Wireless Tilt System (WTS) developed by Sherborne Sensors for example, is designed to provide structural engineers with a complete measurement solution able to record and log data remotely without the cost and complexity of traditional wired methods.
+The Wireless Tilt System (WTS) for example, is designed to provide structural engineers with a complete measurement solution able to record and log data remotely without the cost and complexity of traditional wired methods.
 The engineer simply fits the low power inclinometers to strategic points on a given structure or component thus helping to determine range of motion, as well as any structural weaknesses and whether maintenance is required.
 This simple and cost-effective solution is extremely beneficial, especially when multiple readings must be obtained.

 Building business intelligence